 Business has a very large part of the responsibility in the transition to a sustainable society, and more and more people are starting to report on the basis of the SDG´s, but we have a long way to walk.

-Whether or not the SDG´s are achieved, also largely depends on the involvement of other actors in society, such as voluntary organizations, trade unions and academia.
+Whether or not the SDG´s are achieved, also largely depends on the involvement of other actors in society, such as voluntary organisations, trade unions and academia.

 Last but not least, we have the consumer and the citizens.
 All of us who can control and choose based on our wallet and with our vote, have the power to influence businesses and politicians.